 - Intrastate Transportation and Storage;

 - Interstate Transportation and Storage;

 - Midstream;

 - NGL Transportation and Services;

-- Retail Marketing;
+- · Retail Marketing;

 - Investment in Sunoco Logistics;

 - Investment in Regency; and

 - Corporate and Other.

 Revenues from the intrastate transportation and storage segment are primarily reflected in natural gas sales and gathering, transportation and other fees.
 Revenues from the interstate transportation and storage segment are primarily reflected in natural gas sales and gathering, transportation and other fees.
 Revenues from the midstream segment are primarily reflected in natural gas sales, NGL sales and gathering, transportation and other fees.
-Revenues from the retail marketing segment are primarily reflected in retail marketing.
 Revenues from the investment in Sunoco Logistics segment are primarily reflected in crude sales.
 Revenues from Investment in Regency are primarily reflected in natural gas sales, NGL sales, gathering, transportation and other fees.